Velux Skylight Bee Ridge Fl

 Possible for Leaking.

-Expert skylight installation with a reliable business goes a long way towards making sure that your skylight will stay dry and leak-free.
-However as openings in the roof, skylights will always have the potential for leaking.
+Expert skylight installation with a reputable business goes a long way towards ensuring that your skylight will stay dry and leak-free.
+But as openings in the roof, skylights will constantly have the capacity for leaking.

 Challenging to Clean.